 Step 1: Examine Serial Numbers and Barcodes on Genuine Switch Games

 - On the front label, you’ll see writing on the bottom of the label like: LA-H-AXB8A-USA.
-This is the model number of the game.
+This is the game's model number.

 - On the back of the cartridge, in white lettering, there will be serial numbers.
-The third group of numbers [AXB8A] needs to be a part of the serial number on the back of the cartridge.
-This is a very key point that the front & back numbers should match.
+The third group of numbers [AXB8A] must be included in the serial number on the back of the cartridge.
+This is a key point: the front & back numbers must match.

-- As GameStop has been hit hard with people trading in games with counterfeit labels.
-Scammers are buying cheap games and changing the labels to make them look like more valuable games.
+- As GameStop has been hit hard by people trading in games with counterfeit labels.
+Scammers are buying cheap games and relabeling them to make them appear more valuable.

 Step 2: Examine Imprinted Numbers and Letters on Authentic Cartridges

 - Just above the serial number on the back of the cartridge.
-Each genuine Nintendo Switch cartridge will have Nintendo HAC-008 & the letters CC imprinted into the cartridge.
+Each genuine Nintendo Switch cartridge will have the Nintendo HAC-008 & the letters CC imprinted on it.

 - Fake Nintendo Switch games may lack or have altered serial numbers and barcodes.
-Check for errors or signs of tampering, such as smudged ink or mismatched fonts.
+Inspect errors or signs of tampering, such as smudged ink or mismatched fonts.
 It's important to remember that most counterfeit games are inexpensive and poorly made.

 - What is happening here is that someone is selling these display cartridges as if they are real games.
-This could be either on purpose or by mistake.
-They appear to be real game cartridges, but the "KYOTO" label on the back is a key sign that the game is fake.
+This could be intentional or accidental.
+They appear to be genuine game cartridges, but the "KYOTO" label on the back is a key indicator that the game is counterfeit.

 - When examining this Breath of the Wild Cartridge. (below) – You’ll notice the model #number on the front bottom of the game.
 [LA-H-AAAAA-JPG]

-- On the back of the cartridge, the model number should match the front model number.
-On the back cartridge, the model number starts with the lettering [KYOTO], instead of starting with [AAAAA].
-This is also very similar method you can you on How to tell if DS Game is fake or real.
+- On the back of the cartridge, the model number needs to be identical to the one on the front.
+On the back cartridge, the model number starts with [KYOTO] rather than [AAAAA].
+This is also a very similar method you can use on How to tell if a DS Game is fake or real.

 - Yes, you read that correctly, lick the cartridge and see if it tastes bitter.